Take the High Road: International

 Take the High Road was broadcast in a number of countries around the world, including Canada, the United States and New Zealand.
 In Australia, it was broadcast on ABC1.
 In Ireland, the series was shown five days a week from the beginning on RTÉ One.
 As episodes caught up with the UK transmissions, the number of broadcasts were reduced.
+In 1984, a deal was announced with Saudi Arabia for 260 episodes that had aired over the previous four years It aired in Sri Lanka too.

 Repeats

 Take the High Road was repeated on Sky Soap; the episodes shown in early 1997 were from the beginning, and 1989 episodes were being shown when the channel ended in April 1999.
 Early episodes from about 1994–95 were shown on Sky Scottish in 1997/98.
 It was repeated briefly on Life One from February 2008.
 This channel began with episode 1000 from 1992 but it ceased broadcasting after only six weeks having shown only four episodes.

 In the autumn of 2010, STV added nearly every episode to its YouTube channel, making the series accessible to viewers across the world.
 It was removed once it began repeating on STV's new local channel, STV Glasgow from 3 June 2014, broadcasting one episode each weekday, with an omnibus at the weekends.
 The series was also shown on STV Edinburgh from its launch in January 2015.
 When STV Glasgow & STV Edinburgh were renamed STV2, the series was moved to a Saturday morning between 9am and 11am until June 2018, when the STV2 channel closed down.
 STV continued to make the series available online via the STV Player, from the same point where STV2 left off.
 Five episodes were uploaded every week from 8 July 2018 on Sundays.
-From 14 September 2019 this increased to five episodes each Saturday and five episodes each Sunday.
+From 14 September 2019, this increased to five episodes each Saturday and five episodes each Sunday.
 This run ended after the final episodes were uploaded on 18 April 2020.
+On 26 April 2020, STV began another complete rerun of by loading five episodes a week onto its STV Player app, which was completed on 17 December 2025.
+In July 2021, selected episodes from the series were made available on BritBox, a subscription-only service curated by the BBC and ITV.

 Current availability

-Starting on 26 April 2020, STV began a complete rerun of by loading five episodes per week onto their STV Player app.
-They are free to UK viewers.
-Each block of five episodes remains available for six months, with the first five removed on 23 October 2020 and so on.
-UK viewers can access the available episodes on mobile media by registering with STV Player and can watch them on television by linking their membership to the STV Freeview function.
+On 25 December 2025, STV began its third complete rerun of the series by repeating the same practice of loading five episodes a week onto its STV Player app.
+They are free to watch for UK viewers.
+Each block of five episodes remains available for six months.

-As of 15 July 2021, a few selected episodes from the series are available on BritBox, a subscription only service curated by the BBC and ITV.